You want to know more about how security works within PDQ software.

 TCP 6336 (ONLY if using PDQ Deploy Central Server)

 TCP 7337 (ONLY if using PDQ Inventory Central Server)

 PDQ Deploy and PDQ Inventory regularly access the internet to update the Package Library, Collection Library, Tools Library, and System Variables (used in collections).
-Additionally, PDQ products check for program updates, license expiration information, and general information notifications from PDQ.com (Webcast notices, Beta notices, etc.) In order for these connections to function properly, PDQ products require access to the following external sites:
+Additionally, PDQ products check for program updates, license expiration information, and general information notifications from PDQ.com (Webcast notices, Beta notices, etc.) In order for these connections to function properly, PDQ products require access to the external sites found here: PDQ External Exceptions

 Package Library Integrity:

 We have an in-house automation system that will periodically check for new software updates and download them into our repository.
 When applicable, we submit their hashes to a third-party site for reputation analysis, leveraging multiple antivirus engines.

 We then use dedicated virtual machines that only have the windows operating system installed and are only used for building PDQ Deploy packages.
 Once we’ve built the package, we then deploy this to a group of virtual machines, each having a different version of windows along with their respective 32Bit/64Bit architecture.
 We then run a report in PDQ Inventory that all test machines installed the package successfully and are reflecting the correct updated version.
 We then verify on each test machine that the program was installed and will launch normally as a non-admin user.
 Additionally, we have another virtual machine in the group that uses a third-party security product that combines both traditional antivirus signatures with behavior-based scanning to add another layer of monitoring for malware-based activity during the build process.